eliaskosunen/scnlib/README.md

    which contains multiple values in their text representations, separated by spaces.
    The time used for creating any state needed for the scanner is not included.
    This test is called `"repeated"` in the benchmark sources.
+ * The string test is an exception: strings are read one after another from a sample of Lorem Ipsum.

 The difference between "Test 1" and "Test 2" is most pronounced when using a `stringstream`, which is relatively expensive to construct, and seems to be adding around ~100ns of runtime.